Mezzanine-UI/mezzanine/README.md

 ### Usage

-Mezzanine components are listed in [storybook](https://storybook.mezzanine-ui.org) and props description can find in `docs` section. <br />
+Mezzanine components are listed in [storybook](https://storybook.mezzanine-ui.org) and props descriptions are in `docs` section. <br />

 For example: